-Second July is a day that all Redmine community waited for a long time.
-New version—3.4 is released.
+July 2 is a day that the Redmine community looked forward to for a long time.
+New version 3.4 is released.
 It brings together 200 fixes, updates, and improvements.
-Our team takes a tour over the most interesting features. .
+Our team takes a tour of the most interesting features. .

-The newest version of Open Source platform introduces extended ticket (and issues) view, filtering and UI improvements among others.
-They make this project and issue management system more comfortable for use and more efficient.
-Without further ado, let's dive into the shortlist.
+The newest version of the Open Source platform introduces extended ticket (and issues) view, filtering, and UI improvements among others.
+They make this project and the issues management system more comfortable to use and efficient.
+Here’s the shortlist.

-Fresh version brings high resolutions thumbnails and Gravatars (Feature #24927), as well as high-resolution images displayed in content placed in formatted text fields (Feature #24922).
+The new version brings high-resolution thumbnails and Gravatars (Feature #24927), as well as high-resolution images displayed in content placed in formatted text fields (Feature #24922).
 It follows support for Retina displays in MacBooks.
-This feature has already been available in our Redmine Themes, already before the released update.
+This feature has already been available in our Redmine Themes before the released update.

 Users can now drag images and files into the wiki areas (Feature #26071) instead of manually attaching files and then adding them one-by-one.
-If the file contains spaces in the name, they are being auto-fixed by default.
-Take a look at comparison of two methods - old one and new one:
+If the file contains spaces in the name, they are being autofixed by default.
+Take a look at a comparison of the two methods—the old one and the new one:

-As we are talking about adding files, I want to point out an important feature that many users waited for—deleting multiple files in one action (Feature #13072).
-In previous Redmine, you had to remove every file manually and wait for the view to refresh.
-Now if you Edit an Issue and scroll to Attach File section, you can see Edit Attached files link, which clicked opens the list of files attached to the issue and let you tick a box next to files you want to be removed.
-Then, you and just need to Submit the change.
-Et viola!
+As we are talking about adding files, I want to point out an important feature that many users have been waiting for—deleting many files in one action (Feature #13072).
+In the previous Redmine, you had to remove every file manually and wait for the view to refresh.
+Now if you Edit an Issue and scroll to the Attach File section, you can see the Edit Attached files link, which when clicked opens the list of files attached to the issue and lets you tick a box next to the files you want to be removed.
+Then you just need to Submit the change.
+Et voilà!

 After the update, if you click on the files, it does not download by default but opens a preview (Feature #25988).
 From here you can download the file if needed.

-Also, download links are now more visible with an additional icon next to them (Feature #26035) —both under the issue details and in the changelog next to the entry that the file has been added.
+Downloaded links are also now more visible with an additional icon next to them (Feature #26035) —both under the issue details and in the change log next to the entry that the file has been added.

 Redmine now supports monotype text and provides a choice between monotype and proportional-width fonts in the text areas (Feature #23653).
 This feature makes it easier for developers to go through the code and find the necessary parts.
-Plus for some users, it will just look way better :)
+Plus, for some users, it will just look much better. :)

-In 3.4.0 users can stay logged in onto one account from multiple devices (Feature #10840).
+In 3.4.0, users can stay logged in to one account from several devices (Feature #10840).
 It will make it more comfortable to use for example computer and mobile phone.

 The “Add New Item“ button (like add New Version, add New Member (Feature #24720)) in the Project Settings has been moved to the top left corner, so it is more intuitive to find it now.

-Your personal page can be now turned into customized dashboard with just a few clicks.
-Firstly, it is now possible to edit its layout from the page itself (Feature #25297), without the need to enter the settings.
-You can now reorder items by dragging them in desired order or layout.
-Thirdly, you can now add a bunch of other items easily.
+Your personal page can be now turned into a customized dashboard with just a few clicks.
+First, it is now possible to edit its layout from the page itself (Feature #25297), without the need to enter the settings.
+Second, you can now reorder items by dragging them in the desired order or layout.
+Third, you can now easily add many other items.

-Among them, you have a column selection with issue lists on My page (Feature #23459).
+These include a column selection with issue lists on My page (Feature #23459).
 Next, you can add all previously saved Custom Queries (Feature #1565).
 For each item with issues, you can select columns that are visible (Feature #8761).
-And finally, issues lists at My Page are now sortable (Feature #7769).
+And, finally, issues lists at My Page are now sortable (Feature #7769).

-In the Spent Time section, you can now change the default period being shown (in older Redmine it showed only seven days (Feature #8761) ).
+In the Spent Time section, you can now change the default period being shown (in the older Redmine, it showed only seven days (Feature #8761) ).

 Finally—Ajax Project Search

-New Redmine 3.4 includes improved Ajax project search field that replaced the old drop-down list (Feature #23310).
-Now it is much easier and faster to find certain project among a dozen of others, especially because the search goes through subproject as well (Feature #9909).
-As soon as the user starts typing, system shows narrowed results matching the entered texts, similarly to web search engines.
+The new Redmine 3.4 includes an improved Ajax project search field that replaced the old drop-down list (Feature #23310).
+Now it is much easier and faster to find a certain project among dozens of others, especially because the search goes through subproject as well (Feature #9909).
+As soon as the user starts typing, the system shows narrowed results matching the entered texts, which is similar to web search engines.

 Improved Time Tracking

-Mayor improvements in the time tracking start with “Spent Time” section that can be now displayed in a separate tab and accessed from the top project menu (Feature #23311).
+Major improvements in time tracking start with the “Spent Time” section that can now be displayed in a separate tab and accessed from the top project menu (Feature #23311).

-Another prominent feature is enabling grouping time entries by date or user.
+Another prominent feature is enabling time entries to be grouped by date or user.
 The view can be further collapsed and expanded for only selected dates or users (Feature #16843).

-What is more, users can now save such view as custom queries (Feature #14790).
-The only missing point is a report view, that does not get saved, and after opening the query from the menu, have to be set up again.
+Uers can now also save such views as custom queries (Feature #14790).
+The only missing point is a report view, which is not saved, and has to be set up again after opening the query from the menu.

-One more thing.
-You can now more time entries between the projects (Feature #588).
+You can now have more time entries between projects (Feature #588).
 Just select the ones that should be reassigned and choose new projects from the list below.

-Our project managers find it also worth mentioning that now “issue” and “comment” fields can be marked as mandatory for time-log entries.
-This helps to track for which tasks time have been spent (Feature #24577).
-If deselected, users still can enter project-wide time entries with just tracker type.
+Our project managers also find it worth mentioning that the “issue” and “comment” fields can be marked as mandatory for time log entries.
+This helps to track time spent for each task (Feature #24577).
+If deselected, users still can enter time entries per project with just the tracker type.

-If you have the main task with subtasks, in the main issue details, you now see a progress bar for sub-issues (Feature #3425).
+If you have the main task with subtasks in the main issue details, you now see a progress bar for subissues (Feature #3425).
 Moreover, there is a quite logical update in changing the parent issue status (Feature #10989).
-It can be closed, only when all of the sub-issues will be closed.
+It can be closed only when all the subissues will be closed.

 In the issue list view, you can add a new column with attached files (Feature #25515).
-And even further, sort it out by the ones that contain the files or the one that does not.
+You can also sort it out by the ones that contain the files or the one that does not.

 Apart from files, you can now display “Last Notes” and “Description” in the issue lists (Feature #1474).
-Especially notes will be useful to see at a glimpse of an eye for example which supports tickets already received a reply, or which tasks have been recently commented and what’s their stage.
+Notes will be especially useful to see at a glance for which support tickets have already received a reply or which tasks have been recently commented on and their stage.
 It saves you precious time on empty clicking on each issue.
 This feature has already been available in our Helpdesk plugin as a “Last Reply” visible in the ticket lists.

-Shortly speaking issues can now be additionally filtered by following parameters:
+Issues can now be additionally filtered by the following parameters:

 - Further for Target Version—issues with Any and None assigned (Feature #20279)

-- “Updated by” or “Last updated by”(Feature #17720) —this is a mayor improvement because it let you find issues updated by a particular user.
-For instance, if you have customer support agents servicing the same clients at the same time you may select only the ones that were replied to by a specific agent.
+- “Updated by” or “Last updated by”(Feature #17720) —this is a major improvement because it lets you find issues updated by a particular user.
+For instance, if you have customer support agents servicing the same clients at the same time, you may select only the ones that were replied to by a specific agent.
 “Last Updated by” is also a new column available in the issue list.

-- Filter issues by attachments (Feature #2783) —useful to find for example tickets with files or particular file type.
-For instance, tickets sent to customers over billing period with attached invoices, or CRM issues with attached contract.
-Also, enabling column with files in issues list will list all the files attached to an issue.
+- Filter issues by attachments (Feature #2783) —useful to find, for example, tickets with files or a particular file type, for instance, tickets sent to customers over a billing period with attached invoices or CRM issues with attached contract.
+Also, enabling column with files in the issues list will list all the files attached to an issue.
 By clicking on their name, you will be taken to preview.

 - Also, issues can be filtered by Version’s custom fields, if such is available (e.g., Release date (Feature #21249) ).

-Furthermore, projects received a Version filtering, which is great to find particular sprint, release or phase (Feature #22608).
+Furthermore, projects have received a Version filtering, which is a great way to find a particular sprint, release, or phase (Feature #22608).
 Plus, you can now add a new version directly from the Versions page (Feature #24011).

 In the Project setting, you can set up a default assignee (Feature #482).
-This means, that whenever someone adds a new issue, and the assignee was not selected the default users will be assigned.
-Useful for example for helpdesk department or development team.
+This means that whenever someone adds a new issue and the assignee was not selected the default users will be assigned.
+This is useful, for example, for the helpdesk department or development team.